shawntabrizi/rust-state-machine/src/18/template/README.md

 However, our Pallets are not that flexible.
 The `Balance` type cannot literally be any type.
 Because we have functions like `fn transfer`, we must require that the `Balance` type at least has access to the function `checked_sub`, `checked_add`, and has some representation of `zero`.

-This is where the `num` crate will come in hand.
+This is where the `num` crate will come in handy.
 From the `num` crate, you can import traits which define types which expose these functions:

 ```rust
 use num::traits::{CheckedAdd, CheckedSub, Zero};